Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 | 40 | Rs 94 lakh | Rs 78 lakh | Rs 64 lakh |

 A one-percentage-point return assumption changes the Coast FIRE number by 25–40% at every age.
-This is why the post uses 5% as the central case rather than picking the most flattering number — the honest plan needs to survive a 4% real return regime if NEPSE underperforms or inflation runs hot for a decade.
+This is why the post uses 5% as the central case rather than picking the most flattering number.
+The honest plan needs to survive a 4% real return regime if NEPSE underperforms or inflation runs hot for a decade.

 Three honest scenarios

 Scenario 1 — 25-year-old, lean target, Pokhara remote-work.
 Takes home Rs 95,000/month.
 Lives at home, saves Rs 50,000/month.
 Already has Rs 8 lakh invested.
 Coast FIRE target (lean, 25 → 60): Rs 25 lakh.
-At 5% real and Rs 50,000/month additional contributions, he hits it in roughly 2 years 4 months.
-After that he could downshift to half the hours at half the pay and the lean retirement still funds itself.
+At 5% real and Rs 50,000/month of additional contributions, he hits it in roughly 2 years 4 months.
+After that he could downshift to half the hours at half the pay, and the lean retirement still funds itself.

 Scenario 2 — 32-year-old couple, comfortable target, Kathmandu professionals.
 Combined take-home Rs 2.1 lakh/month.
 Two-year-old child.
 Currently saving Rs 60,000/month combined into CIT, an SIP, and a sinking fund.
 Existing investments: Rs 35 lakh combined.
 Coast FIRE target (comfortable, 32 → 60, n=28): Rs 53 lakh.
 At Rs 60,000/month saving and 5% real, they cross Rs 53 lakh in about 4 years.
-They might still keep saving after that for a child's college and a house upgrade — but the retirement bucket becomes self-funding from age 36.
+They might keep saving after that for a child's college and a house upgrade, but the retirement bucket becomes self-funding from age 36.

 What changes after Coast FIRE